ignaciotcrespo/frutilla/README.md

 I created 2 ways or flavors of adding descriptions: with annotations or with JUnit rules.

-Using annotations a test looks like the following:
+Using annotations needs a specific runner and looks like the following:

+    @RunWith(value = org.frutilla.FrutillaTestRunner.class)
+    public class FrutillaExamplesWithAnnotationTest {

         @Frutilla(
             Given = "a test with Frutilla annotations", When = "it fails due to an error",
             Then = "it shows the test description in the stacktrace" )
         @Test
         public void testError() {
             throw new RuntimeException("forced error");
         }

+    }

 It supports also adding **AND** sentences on every block GIVEN, WHEN or THEN

-In case annotations is not your cup of tea I included a way to do it using the powerful JUnit rules
+In case annotations is not your cup of tea I included a way to do it using the powerful JUnit rules.
+In this case there is no need to run with FrutillaTestRunner, but the rule needs to be declared.

     public class FrutillaExamplesWithRuleTest {